AdrianBinDC/Quake/README.md

 I created a webview that displays the USGS webpage for the earthquakes.
 The webview utilizes KVO to monitor load progress.

 # Testing Notes
-Press the UISegmentedControl on the Quake tab to retrieve quake data for minutes, hours, week, and month.
-The calendar icon opens up a view controller that enables you to select a date to search via delegation.
+Press the `UISegmentedControl` on the Quake tab to retrieve quake data for minutes, hours, week, and month.
+The calendar icon opens up a view controller that enables you to select dates to search.
+Multiple selection is only available for contiguous dates.
+You probably don't want to import more than 30 days at a time.